17tking/HypothesisTesting.TavishKing/README.md

 ### Analysis Plan
 #### Data Cleaning
-  - removing ages with <= 2 observations
+- removing ages 12 and 20 due to low observations
-  - center age to the easily intepretable minimum
+- center age to the easily intepretable minimum (13yrs)
 - dummy code Male as the baseline in the gender variable
 #### EDA
 - view selected variables' correlation with alcohol use (DV)
 - create histograms to analyze distribution of data
+#### Analysis
 - Linear Regression Analyses
 - Check Assumptions